ArchitectsBranislav Hovorka, Štefan Moravčík, Martin Paulíny

 LocationKošice Šaca, Slovakia

-From the architect.
+Text description provided by the architects.
 Company Phoenix Zeppelin predominantly deals with sales, servicing services and rentals of construction machinery.

 Design development for this project was not simple.
 It was substantial to affiliate several assorted administrative, storage and utility service operations into as simple and compact architectural form as possible.
 As this is the first of several branches in Slovakia, it was also important to determinate visual appearance and concept that could designate the trend of further development.